Sihanouk Trail: Sihanoukville connection (1966–1968)

 Although the U.S. command in Saigon and the politicians in Washington became increasingly aware of this arrangement during 1966–1967, they declined to overtly interfere due to the political ramifications of conducting military operations against a neutral country and the wishes of Sihanouk.
 Washington still had hopes of reopening a dialog with Sihanouk and refrained from any actions that might alienate him further.

 Covert operations, however, were another matter.
 One result of the increasing PAVN road building effort in Cambodia was that the U.S. also upped the ante against the trail system in Laos by launching the first B-52 Stratofortress strike against the logistical system on 12 December 1965.
 In April 1967 the U.S. headquarters in Saigon finally received authorization to launch Daniel Boone, an intelligence gathering operation conducted by the secretive Military Assistance Command, Vietnam Studies and Observations Group or SOG.

 The reconnaissance teams that "hopped the fence" into Cambodia were under strict orders not to engage in combat and to covertly collect intelligence on the base areas and PAVN activities.
 The result of this effort was Project Vesuvius, in which the American command collated the gathered intelligence on PAVN/VC violations of Cambodian neutrality and presented it to Sihanouk in hopes of altering his position.

-By 1968 the Americans were well aware of the scope and scale of the Cambodian logistical effort, but still remained reluctant to overtly violate Cambodia's neutrality since the U.S. still hoped to persuade Sihanouk to come on board against the communists.
-It was also conscious that any overt action might escalate the conflict into the international arena, possibly directly involving the Soviets and/or Chinese.
+Even in 1968 there were disputes within the American government as to the scope and scale of the Cambodian logistical effort.
+There were also disputes as regards the involvement of Cambodians or the Cambodian government in the logistical effort.